 Firmware

-The Adafruit Feather M0 needs a board repository added: https://adafruit.github.io/arduino-board-index/package_adafruit_index.json
+The Adafruit Feather M0 needs a board repository added: https://adafruit.github.io/arduino-board-index/package_adafruit_index.json This can be added under Preferences → Additional Boards Manager URLs.

 Flashing the forwarder